luizpv9/BatHat/Readme.md

-# BatHat.js is a framework for an easy and fun development of a REST API. #
+# BatHat.js is a framework for ~easy and fun~ development of Web Apps.

 It has express (and, of course, NodeJS) for the HTTP Server, and MongoDB as the database.